-- Share your experiences with death; trauma, crises; stage you were at when they occurred & perception of what these events meant; rituals involved; others' responses to these events & your own; how they impacted your development - Reflect on your life thus far & discuss whether you see yourself as a product of your childhood or other influences.
-Describe the most significant change in your life to date, what has most influenced who you are now, & what has been the most important lesson you have learned so far. - o Describe a closing sentence that depicts who you are; your journey in life so far.
+0 Describe how this stage will possibly affect your future development /affects you today Late A Late Adulthood: 0 Describe your perceptions of and feelings about retirement; anticipated changes [e.g., lifestyle, health, memory, family and friendships, financial, residences, activities] and plans for retirement; personal and media influences on these expectations 0 Share your positive expectations of older age; and who your hero[es] might be and why 0 Describe how this stage will impact your developmental process Sumr nary 0 0 Share your experiences with death; trauma, crises; stage you were at when they occurred & perception of what these events meant; rituals involved; others' responses to these events & your own; how they impacted your development 0 Reflect on your life thus far & discuss whether you see yourself as a product of your childhood or other influences.
+Describe the most significant change in your life to date, what has most influenced who you are now, & what has been the most important lesson you have learned so far.
+0 Describe a closing sentence that depicts who you are; your journey in life so far.
+4. DISCU SSION FORUM 2F3a-i Starting with v week 2, you will post your response to the discussion forum questions for that week and respond to two peers' responses.

-4. DISCUSSION FORUM

-Starting with week 2, you will post your response to the discussion forum questions for that week and respond to two peers' responses.
 You need to add something to what has been said, not regurgitate the text or your peers' comments; critical thinking and application of the material are important!
 These responses will not be graded.
-However, the quality and timeliness of the responses will be considered in the final grade.
-They are due each THURSDAY 9am.
+However, the quality and timeliness of the responses will